 When I lived in France, I asked my employers what the French is for French toast.
 Not "us toast," surely.
 Turns out they call it le pain perdu: the lost bread.

 Baguettes are a staple in French kitchens.
 People bring them home fresh from the bakery every other day.
-But baguettes, having no preservatives, go stale within a day.
-But lost bread can be found again.
-Soak it in eggs and fry it, and it’s not stale anymore.
+Baguettes, having no preservatives, go stale within a day — but lost bread can be found again.
+Soak it in custard and fry it, and it's not stale anymore.
 What a brilliant idea.

 I didn't learn the following recipe in France; I made it up.
 And we love it.
 I use this one every other week or so.